 With Adobe Lightroom you can also select multiple photos and change all selected photo date and time in bulk.
 Just select multiple photos and follow the same procedure.

 However, it looks like that a change in time is applied only to the first photo in your bulk selection while the date is applied to all selected photos.
+In addition to the classic Lightroom photo manager, Adobe also provides the Lightroom Mobile phone application, that also allows you to change a limited subset of photo metadata straight from your phone.

 On MacOs you can also change EXIF date and time using the included Photos application.